fkhadra/react-contexify-doc/docs/introduction.md

 ## Features

 - Easy to set up for real, you can make it work in less than 10sec!
-- Super easy to customize
+- Super easy to customize thanks to css variables 💅
 - Custom position
 - Sub menu support
+- Does not go offscreen
 - Dark mode 🌒
-- Keyboard navigation
+- Keyboard navigation + keyboard shortcut!
 - Built-in animations
-- Easy to test !
+- Easy to test!
 - Written in Typescript 💪
-- And much more !
+- Tiny!
+(3k gzipped)

 ## Contribute